 In her personal time, Kirsti enjoys hiking, yoga, travelling and spending time with friends and family.
 She currently resides in London, ON with her partner Rob.

-Amy Zoethout, Learning Community Curator - Amy joined the Tamarack team in 2012 and spends her time working on database management, social media, website changes, and graphic design.
+Amy Zoethout, Community Animator, Vibrant Communities - Amy joined the Tamarack team in 2012 and spends her time working on database management, social media, website changes, and graphic design.
 Amy began her career in journalism, working at small, weekly newspapers, which gave her the opportunity to get involved in a variety of different aspects of the communities in which she worked.
 These experiences led to a desire to get more involved in working more directly with people and she has since worked with a number of not-for-profits and community-based organizations in marketing, website management, and social media.

 William Snyder, Video and Media Animator - Will has a passion for film and loves using it as a medium for expressing peoples' stories.
 He started at Tamarack in the summer of 2013 as a part time videographer and editor, and joined the team full-time in June 2014.
 William has made many community related videos - from event footage to award winning music videos, and specializes in creative cinematography.